Motorway tragedy: Dad dies retrieving child's favourite toy

-A US father has been killed when he was struck by a car while retrieving his child's favourite toy from a busy motorway.
+A US father has been killed when he was struck by a vehicle while retrieving his child's favourite toy from a busy motorway.

-Joshua Thomas Taylor from Nashville, Tennessee, was travelling on the I-65 Freeway last Thursday when his child threw the toy from the window.
+Joshua Thomas Taylor from Nashville, Tennessee, was travelling on the I-65 freeway last Thursday when his child threw the toy from the window.

 At 9pm that night 32-year-old Taylor returned and walked along the busy road trying to find the beloved keepsake.